 Institutional review board statement: The study was approved by the South-East Regional Committee for medical and health research ethics in Norway and the Committee for medical and health research ethics in Sweden and Denmark.

-Clinical trial registration statement: This study is registrated at ClinicalTrials.gov.
-The registration identifaction number is NCT01796379.
+Clinical trial registration statement: This study is registered at ClinicalTrials.gov.
+The registration identification number is NCT01796379.

 Informed consent statement: All study participants gave their written consent prior to study inclusion.